Philosophy · Michael Paycer

 From myth to philosophy — and how to live

 The gods give the questions faces; the philosophers give them arguments.
-Sixteen thinkers, each with a single lens for living.
+Thirteen thinkers, each with a single lens for living.

 The Greek Bridge